ekagra1602/NeuraVault-MCP/frontend/README.md

 ## API Integration

-The frontend includes a proxy configuration in `vite.config.ts` that forwards API calls to the MCP server:
+The frontend includes a proxy configuration in `vite.config.ts` that forwards API calls to the NeuraVault MCP server:

 ```typescript
 server: {